 Elephant Toothpaste – We haven’t done this in years which is why it is going to be great this summer.
 It’s a fun chemical reaction.

 Shark Buoyancy – Another water science activity.
 Learn how sharks float, or sink, in the ocean.
 And cool down with the water before and after because it’s summer and that’s what summer is about here, fun with water.

 We can learn so much from having pets of any kind.
 We have a lot of pets, we have had some different ones over the years, like a crested gecko.
-It not our favorite, kind of pet, but still cool and we learned a lot from that experience.
+It is not our favorite kind of pet, but still cool and we learned a lot from that experience.